msducheminjr/msducheminjr/README.md

 Most of my serious open source work takes place in the [Stateless Code](https://github.com/statelesscode) organization.
 I'm a "fuzzy techie" with a liberal arts background who learned how to program in the wild to solve business problems.
 I want to help other people learn to code by trying to provide the resources I wish I had.
 All of the work done with Stateless Code is available on our [YouTube channel](https://www.youtube.com/statelesscode).
 There are hundreds of free videos with more being added all the time.

 ## Strengths and Personality
-I nerd out over the Clifton StrengthsFinder and other personality tests.
-I'm a big believer in strengths-based development, where you double down on where your talents lie and try to be an outlier there instead of stiving to be "well-rounded."
+I geek out over the Clifton StrengthsFinder, other personality tests, and [Simon Sinek's Start With Why](https://www.ted.com/talks/simon_sinek_how_great_leaders_inspire_action?language=en), and many other things.
+I'm advocate of strengths-based development, where you double down on where your talents lie and try to be an outlier there instead of stiving to be "well-rounded."

 My dominant talents are in the **Ideation, Strategic, Learner, Connectedness, and Adaptability** themes.